Message from the Minister for Tourism Industry Development

 There are no transfers organized for Gala Dinner to be held at BCEC.

-Information about Welcome Party transfers will be available shortly.
+Information about Welcome Party transfers are available here: Transportation Welcome Party

 For all those wanting to book a private transfer, this service will be available through the Travel and Accommodation website.